 Table 4.4 shows the ratio of the EUROMOD/FRS estimate of the number of recipients of benefits or payers of tax to that given by administrative statistics.
 The EUROMOD/FRS estimate is generally the same for each policy year but the external estimate naturally varies with time.
-Exceptions are the EUROMOD estimates for Incapacity Benefit and Employment and Support Allowance 2015-2016 and the State Pension 2015-18, since these vary over time according to our imputations related to the phasing out of Incapacity Benefit and phasing in of Employment and Support Allowance, as well as the increase in the state pension age for women from 60 to 61 years of age in 2012 and 2013, 62 in 2014 and 2015, 63 in 2016, 64 in 2017 and 65 in 2018.
+Exceptions are the EUROMOD estimates for Incapacity Benefit and Employment and Support Allowance 2014-2015 and the State Pension 2014-17, since these vary over time according to our imputations related to the phasing out of Incapacity Benefit and phasing in of Employment and Support Allowance, as well as the increase in the state pension age for women from 60 to 61 years of age in 2012 and 2013, 62 in 2014 and 2015, and 63 in 2016 and 2017.
 See Section 3.3 "Increase of female pension age" and "Transition from Incapacity Benefit to Employment and Support Allowance".

-According to official sources, the combined number of Incapacity Benefit (IB) and contributory Employment and Support Allowance (c-ESA) recipients is underreported in FRS by 46% (reflecting over-reporting of IB by 410% and under-reporting of c-ESA by 90%).
+According to official sources, the combined number of Incapacity Benefit (IB) and contributory Employment and Support Allowance (c-ESA) recipients is underreported in FRS by 38% (reflecting over-reporting of IB by 342% and under-reporting of c-ESA by 91%).
 Over time the recipients of these benefits have slightly decreased, a trend that is partly simulated by EUROMOD as well (see Section 3.3).
-However, number of recipients remain under-simulated in EUROMOD/FRS by 62% in 2016, and by 61% in 2017 and 57% in 2018.
+However, number of recipients remain under-simulated in EUROMOD/FRS by 45% in 2015, and by 43% in 2016 and 39% in 2017.
 Base on initial forecasts, the transition from IB to ESA should have been finalized by 2014,, however separating the two sources of incapacity support reveals that in reality the transition has been slower than expected and some people remain on IB up to 2017.
-EUROMOD/FRS over-simulates recipients of IB in 2015 and under-simulates those in receipt of c-ESA.
+EUROMOD/FRS over-simulates recipients of IB in 2014 and under-simulates those in receipt of c-ESA.

-Similarly while the numbers in receipt of basic state retirement pension are well estimated in EUROMOD in 2015 (the external figures are adjusted to remove recipients living outside the UK) the actual numbers decrease slowly over the period but our simulation of the effect of the rising state pension age for women reduces the EUROMOD estimate from 2015 to 2018 more slowly (see section 3.3).
-It is likely that the general trends of number of retirees qualifying for the pension in their own right, plus the ageing of the population, neither of which are captured in our simulation, is the cause of this discrepancy.
+Similarly while the numbers in receipt of basic state retirement pension are very well estimated in EUROMOD in 2014 (the external figures are adjusted to remove recipients living outside the UK) the actual numbers rise slowly over the period but our simulation of the effect of the rising state pension age for women does not reduce the EUROMOD estimate from 2014 to 2015 (see section 3.3).
+It is likely that the general trends of more retirees qualifying for the pension in their own right, plus the ageing of the population, neither of which are captured in our simulation, is the cause of this discrepancy.

-In contrast, recipients of the Second State pension are underestimated by EUROMOD/FRS by 25% in 2015decreasing to 24% in 2016, 21% in 2017 and 19% in 2018.
-The two sources of state pension are not distinguished in the data, our imputations may contribute to this over/under-estimation (see section 3.3).
+In contrast, recipients of the Second State pension are underestimated by EUROMOD/FRS by 25% in 2014 rising to 26% in 2015.
+The two sources of state pension are not distinguished in the data, our imputations may contribute to this under-estimation (see section 3.3).
 One might expect both to be under-estimated to some extent, because of not capturing recipients living in residential care.

-Widows/Bereavement benefit recipient numbers were slightly falling between 2015 and 2016 and increasing after that.
-They are under-estimated by 11% in EUROMOD in 2015 but by only 9% by 2016.
+Widows/Bereavement benefit recipient numbers were slightly falling over the period and are under-estimated by 9% in EUROMOD in 2014 but by only 1% by 2016.